 Intrigued by the term utilitarian, Gary Schott finds himself drawn toward creating objects that balance between aesthetics and function; wearable and non-wearable.
 With a humorous undertone, the work allows for playful interactions.
 His studio work uses mechanical motion to create kinetic works and he has taught workshops around the U.S., among others, at Penland, the Houston Metal Art Guild, and the Metal Art Society of Southern California.
 Gary was the Chair and Professor of Metals at the Southwest School of Art in San Antonio and is currently completing a residency at the Houston Center for Contemporary Craft (until December 2015).

-Alexander Squier is a conceptual artist, working across media including printmaking, drawing, photography and installation.
-Squier earned his BFA from the University of Rochester, and his MFA from the School of the Museum of Fine Arts in Boston (Tufts University) in 2013, where he also taught screen printing before returning to his hometown of Houston.
-Currently, Squier works out of his home and Northside studio, pursues installation opportunities in non-art spaces throughout Houston, and works as the Exhibitions Coordinator at Houston Community College Central Art Gallery.
+Alexander Squier is an artist working across printmaking, drawing, photography and installation.
+Squier earned his BFA from the University of Rochester, and his MFA from the School of the Museum of Fine Arts in Boston (Tufts University) in 2013, where he also taught before returning to his hometown of Houston.
+Currently, Squier works out of his home and studio at Box 13 in Houston's East End.
+In addition to pursuing installation opportunities in non-art spaces throughout the city, he works as the Exhibitions Coordinator at Houston Community College Central Art Gallery, and teaches printmaking at the University of Houston and the Glassell Studio School.

 Laura Spector is a Fellow of the New York Foundation for the Arts and an exhibitor in ArtPrize8 at Grand Rapids Art Museum (2016), FotoFest 2014 and Lawndale Center for the Art's "Big Show" (2013).
 Her work has been published in “The Harvard Review,” “Ripley’s Believe It Or Not!” and in the book, “The Real Real Thing: The Model in the Mirror of Art.”
 She has studied fine art at both The Flemish Classical Atelier and Virginia Commonwealth University and was a resident artist at AtelierHaus Hilmsen (2016), and a presenter at The Representational Art Conference (2014).
 Her artwork can be seen in exhibitions and collections around the world.

-Myke Venable received his BFA and MA in Studio/Visual Art from Lamar University and is currently exploring Reductive Painting and Conceptual Drawing with the use of various mediums.
-Myke is represented by Gallery Sonja Roesch in Houston, TX.
+Myke Venable is a Houston artist represented by Gallery Sonja Roesch.
+Myke received his BFA and MA in Studio/Visual Art from Lamar University and is currently exploring reductive painting using various mediums.

 S Rodriguez is an interdisciplinary artist, independent curator, and co-founder of the curatorial collective Barbee Manshun.
 Their work often deals with bodies -- linguistic, digital, and physical.